Who would have thought that in 2022 a worldwide pandemic would have been the least of our worries?

 - stop making every conversation in your day about the frightening topic,

 - actively reminding yourself and others of the blessings all around, and

 - graciously accepting what you can and cannot control.

-You, my American friends, are good and robust people – and in scary times, you can take solace in your Nation’s incredible record of accomplishment.
-You will successfully come through this and even thrive if you focus on taking care of yourself, your family, your business, and your community.
+You, my friends, will successfully come through this and even thrive if you focus on taking care of yourself, your family, your business, and your community.

-And remember the great Canadian philosopher’s, Red Green, advice:
+And remember the great Canadian philosopher, Red Green, advice: